Grid computing: Design considerations and variations

-One feature of distributed grids is that they can be formed from computing resources belonging to one or more multiple individuals or organizations (known as multiple administrative domains).
+One feature of distributed grids is that they can be formed from computing resources belonging to one or multiple individuals or organizations (known as multiple administrative domains).
 This can facilitate commercial transactions, as in utility computing, or make it easier to assemble volunteer computing networks.

 One disadvantage of this feature is that the computers which are actually performing the calculations might not be entirely trustworthy.
 The designers of the system must thus introduce measures to prevent malfunctions or malicious participants from producing false, misleading, or erroneous results, and from using the system as an attack vector.
 This often involves assigning work randomly to different nodes (presumably with different owners) and checking that at least two different nodes report the same answer for a given work unit.
 Discrepancies would identify malfunctioning and malicious nodes.
 However, due to the lack of central control over the hardware, there is no way to guarantee that nodes will not drop out of the network at random times.
 Some nodes (like laptops or dial-up Internet customers) may also be available for computation but not network communications for unpredictable periods.
-These variations can be accommodated by assigning large work units (thus reducing the need for continuous network connectivity) and reassigning work units when a given node fails to report its results in expected time.
+These variations can be accommodated by assigning large work units (thus reducing the need for continuous network connectivity) and reassigning work units when a given node fails to report its results in the expected time.

 Another set of what could be termed social compatibility issues in the early days of grid computing related to the goals of grid developers to carry their innovation beyond the original field of high-performance computing and across disciplinary boundaries into new fields, like that of high-energy physics.